Mantelzorg

-Mantelzorg means cloak care in Dutch.
+Mantelzorg (literally: “cloak care”) is a Dutch term introduced by Johannes Hattinga Verschure in 1972.
 It describes the system of informal social care in the Netherlands.

-Informal care is the care for chronically ill, disabled and needy by relatives, friends, acquaintances and neighbours.
-Typically, there is a pre-existing personal relationship between the caregiver and his or her neighbour.
+Informal care is care for people who are chronically ill, disabled and in need that is provided by relatives, friends, acquaintances and neighbours.
+Typically, there is a pre-existing personal relationship between the caregiver and the person receiving care.
 This care is normally unpaid.

-In the Netherlands, there are 3.6 million people who care for another.
-Around 1.1 million caregivers provide more than 8 hours per week and for more than three months for another.
+In the Netherlands, 3.6 million people care for another person in this way.
+Around 1.1 million caregivers provide more than 8 hours per week of care lasting for more than three months.
 450 000 carers feel burdened or overburdened.
-Most carers find it natural to care for their neighbour, but run into numerous problems.
-For example, it is difficult to combine caring with paid employment, it is difficult to transfer temporarily to caring and many carers incur extra cost.
+Most carers find it natural to care for their neighbour but run into numerous problems.
+Difficulties include combining caring with paid employment, temporary transfer to caring and, for many carers, incurring extra costs.

-Every year in the Netherlands Dag van de Mantelzorg, Carers Day is celebrated.
-Across the country there are organized activities for carers.
-This takes place in the week of the Chronically Ill in November.
+Every year in the Netherlands Dag van de Mantelzorg, Carers Day, is celebrated.
+Across the country activities are organized for carers.
+This day is part of the Week of the Chronically Ill, in November.